NVIDIA/TensorRT-LLM/docs/source/architecture/workflow.md

 ```

+Then, in the convert_checkpoint.py script in the
+[`examples/llama/`](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/llama/) directory of the GitHub repo,
-Then, in the [convert_checkpoint.py](../../../../examples/llama/convert_checkpoint.py) script, the logic can be greatly simplified.
+the logic can be greatly simplified.
 Even if the model definition code of TensorRT-LLM LLaMA class is changed due to some reason, the `from_hugging_face` API will keep the same, thus the existing workflow using this interface will not be affected.

 ```python